soyjubilado/AdventOfCode/2022/README.md

 ### Day 14

+Falling sand day.

 Mostly straightforward.
 Good problem decomposition helps debugging.
 I added an 'overlay' section to PrintGrid so that I could add the '+' to the picture without modifying the grid.

 - concepts: 2-d graphs

+### Day 15

+Sensors and beacons.

+I wasn't even drunk, and I had a hard time understanding part 1.
+After writing code to parse the input, I gave up and went to bed early.
+By morning, things were more clear and I was able to code an inefficient solution to part 1.
+My program took about 4 seconds on my actual input.
+I was storing the impossible beacon locations individually, but I should have been storing them as ranges.

+For part 2, I needed to rewrite the part 1 code to be more efficient.
+After I finished this, part 1 completed in about 0.02 seconds.

+Iterating over the millions of lines still took my program about 40 seconds before finding a solution (after 3.2 million rows had been searched).

+concepts: big numbers?